Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 or applications to store sensible information and the eventual ADS present on the system should be reviewed.

+DOS and PowerShell built-ins as well as `streams.exe` from the Sysinternals suite and tools from http://www.flexhex.com/docs/articles/alternate-streams.phtml can be used to operate with ADS.

 Note that the PowerShell cmdlets presented below are only available starting from `PowerShell 3`.